Donna Crawford is in training.

 Crawford has lived in South Walton since 1972 and been a Realtor here for 25-plus years.
 She moved here from New Jersey.

 Crawford found out about the climb when her son, who is a volunteer firefighter, was training for it two years ago.
-Her dad was also a volunteer firefighter in
+Her dad was also a volunteer firefighter in New Jersey and in South Walton.
+She is a SWFD Fire Commissioner, Seat 7, since 2006.

 "When I found out my son was doing it, I thought I would give it a shot," she said.
 "It is for a great cause, it benefits firefighters, and it's in memory of 9/11."